hop-protocol/docs/hop-node/options-monitoring.md

 # Monitoring

-Here are some ways you can monitor the Hop Node:
+Here are some ways you can monitor the bonder:

 ### CloudWatch Logs